CuongTrinh3005/Premonia-Detection---Kaggle-Solution/README.md

-This is my project in Images Processing in Premoinia Dection.
+This is my project in Images Processing in Premonia Dection.